strapi/rfcs/rfcs/xxxx-v4-graphql-api.md

 ```

 ## Aggregation and Grouping (Connections)

+> /!\ Warning: ETA: after v4.0.0
+>
+> The following specification is likely to change before its implementation after the release of Strapi V4.0.0

 > Note: We're thinking about replacing the `values` attribute by a `nodes` attributes in the Connection queries,
 > and we would like to have the opinion of our community members on this topic